Online Grocery Shopping?

+Why consider online grocery shopping?
 It’s convenient.
-If you are a seasoned reader to Twisted Tastes you will know I am the mother of five children.
+If you are a seasoned reader of Twisted Tastes you will know I am the mother of five children.
 Sure they are getting older, but taking the younger ones into the store is a chore.

 For the most part, my experience has been similar for the different online grocery shopping services in my area.